UK City of Culture 2021: The 8 Best Free Exhibitions To Visit

 The Walk is an international arts festival with Little Amal, a 3.5-metre-tall puppet that will travel through Coventry, a city of kindness.

-The journey will be around 8,000km to raise awareness for the refugee crisis, which is something that really needs to be addressed and spoken about more.
+The journey will be around 8,000km to raise awareness of the refugee crisis, which is something that needs to be addressed and spoken about more.

 She will walk for all the children, many separated from their families so that we don’t forget the challenges they have faced.

 Tickets currently aren’t on sale, but keep your eye out on this link for more information on tickets and more about the event.